-Ali is licensed to practice in all Texas state courts and in the United States District Courts for the Southern, Northern, Eastern and Western Districts of Texas, as well as the Fifth Circuit Court of Appeals and the United States Supreme Court, handling criminal cases at every stage, from pre-indictment investigations through trial, and sentencing and appeal.
+Ali is licensed to practice in all Texas state courts and in the United States District Courts for the Southern, Northern, Eastern and Western Districts of Texas, as well as the Fifth Circuit Court of Appeals and the United States Supreme Court, handling cases at every stage, from the investigation through trial, sentencing and appeal.
 Ali can provide representation in any type of federal or state criminal case, including:

 - Child Pornography

 - Identity Theft

 - Immigration Offenses